EinsteinXXL/XPrivacyLua/README.md

 I will try to keep this synced to the official builds.
 For the future I planning to extend the protection against tracking and more.
 However, it will take some time to add own code, because I have just started learning Java programming.
 Forgive me if my first coding attempts may not be as accurate and neatly written as M66B is.

-EDIT: He has changed his mind and since v0.21 he integrates tracking protection again.

-PLEASE USE THE OFFICIAL VERSION.
-THIS FORK IS FOR MY PRIVATE USE AND RESEARCH!
-Really simple to use privacy manager for Android 6.0 Marshmallow and later (successor of [XPrivacy](https://forum.xda-developers.com/xposed/modules/xprivacy-ultimate-android-privacy-app-t2320783"]XPrivacy[/URL])).

 Features
 --------